DOCTOR: A Simple Method for Detecting Misclassification Errors: Summary and Concluding Remarks

 \section{Summary and Concluding Remarks}

-In this paper, we studied a simple but effective method to detect misclassification errors, i.e., whether a prediction of a classifier should or should not be trusted.
+We introduced a simple and effective method to detect misclassification errors, i.e., whether a prediction of a classifier should or should not be trusted.
 We provided theoretical results on the optimal statistical model for misclassification detection and we presented our empirical discriminator \textsc{Doctor}.
-Experiments on real (textual and visual) datasets--including OOD samples and comparison to state-of-the-art methods-- demonstrate the effectiveness of our proposed methods.
-Our result advances the state-of-the-art work, and the main takeaway is that \textsc{Doctor} can be applied to both totally and partially black-box setups.
-In the former scenario, the only information comes from the samples to be tested and the classifier soft-probabilities, in the latter, gradient-propagation to perform input pre-processing is allowed.
-In practice, this is particularly important since the information about the model's architecture may be undisclosed for security reason when dealing with sensitive data. \textsc{Doctor} exploits all the information conveyed by the softmax output, which results in equal or better performance with respect to the other methods: particularly promising are the results for the partially black-box scenario, where we observe a reduction up to $4\%$ in terms of predictions incorrectly rejected with respect to the ones for the totally black-box scenario.
-Moreover, \textsc{Doctor} does not require training data and, thanks to its flexibility, it can be easily deployed in real-world scenarios.
-Although the proposed framework seeks to protect users and to discourage blind trust in potentially untrustworthy automated decisions, we are aware that practitioners who lack the necessary knowledge and skills may incur misinterpretation of the results obtainable with the proposed method.
-As future work, we shall combine \textsc{Doctor} with other related lines of research such as: the extension to white-box incorporating additional information across the different latent codes of the model.
+Experiments on real (textual and visual) datasets--including OOD samples and comparison to state-of-the-art methods-- demonstrate the effectiveness of our proposed methods. {Whilst methods for ODD frameworks do not necessarily perform well in predicting misclassification errors,} our result advances the state-of-the-art, and the main takeaway is that \textsc{Doctor} can be applied to both partially black-box (PBB) setups and totally black-box (TBB) ones.
+In the latter, information about the model's architecture may be undisclosed for security reason when dealing with sensitive data). \textsc{Doctor} uses all the information in the softmax output, which results in equal or better performance with respect to the other methods: the results in PBB, where we observe a reduction up to $4\%$ in terms of predictions incorrectly rejected with respect to the ones in TBB are particularly promising.
+Moreover, \textsc{Doctor} does not require training data and, thanks to its flexibility, it can be easily deployed in real-world scenarios. { Currently, DOCTOR does not exploit information across the layers yet.
+Only the soft-predictions are used.
+Besides, the most important obstacle is the calibration of the threshold ($\gamma$) between the desired fault rejection and acceptance rates, which would require additional validation samples.
+However, quite often, the cost of collecting data for this operation can be prohibitive, making it difficult or too expensive to perform such calibration.} As future work, we shall combine \textsc{Doctor} with other related lines of research such as: the extension to white-box incorporating additional information across the different latent codes of the model. {Moreover, we shall investigate the possibility of combining the two proposed discriminators.}